lukecav/awesome-gravity-forms/README.md

 * [Profiler Donations for Gravity Forms](https://wordpress.org/plugins/profiler-donations-gravityforms/) - Integrates Gravity Forms with Profiler, enabling donation data to be sent directly to Profiler.
 * [Gravity Forms Privacy AddOn](https://wordpress.org/plugins/gf-privacy-addon/) - Plugin adding in Gravity form data to the Personal data section of WordPress.
 * [Gravity Forms Auto Complete](https://codecanyon.net/item/gravity-forms-autocomplete/19220825) - This plugin is an add-on for Gravity Forms that enables a field autocomplete feature.
+* [Gravity Forms Fields Persistence](https://wordpress.org/plugins/gf-fields-persistence/) - Adds persistence to the Gravity Forms fields, so inputs will be saved in order to use it in other forms.
+This will improve user experience and boost your goals.